Ezandora/Guide/README.md

 ![Instructions](https://raw.github.com/Ezandora/Guide/master/Images/Instructions.png)

 Select Guide.
-There will be a link to open it in a new window - click it.
-Then, leave the guide window open as you adventure.
-It'll update automatically.
+Guide will install itself into the window, and will automatically update as you go along.

 To update the script itself, run this command in the graphical CLI: